 If you are on a really tight budget, then this is the pick for you.
 We even have a few tips on keeping kiddie pools clean here.

 They’re also very easy to clean and maintain, and if you’re on a tight budget, this can be the perfect backyard pool for you.

-For more information on how to choose and set up a kiddie pool, you can check our post about the best kiddie pools this 2021.
+For more information on how to choose and set up a kiddie pool, you can check our post about the best kiddie pools.

 If you prefer to set up a much bigger pool than a kiddie pool but are cautious since you still have small kids, then getting an inflatable pool is a great option to consider.
 The best thing about this is they’re very inexpensive and you have a wide range of options to choose from.